What is Roundup (Glyphosate)?

-According to the American Cancer Society, over 70,000 people will be diagnosed with non-Hodgkin’s lymphoma in 2016, and about 20,000 of those diagnoses with die.
+According to the American Cancer Society, over 70,000 people will be diagnosed with this condition in 2016, and about 20,000 of those diagnoses with it will die.
 While some types of non-Hodgkin’s are common among childhood cancers, more than 95 percent of cases occur in adults.

 For over 40 years, farmers worldwide have used Roundup to kill weeds that compete with their crops.
-The people who are most at risk of the dangerous effects allegedly associated with Roundup include farmers, farm workers and landscapers.
-Additionally, those who work in nurseries and garden centers may be at risk as well.
+The people who are most at risk of the above described dangerous effects include farm workers and landscapers as well.
+Additionally, those who work in nurseries and garden centers may be also at risk.

 Has There Been a Roundup Recall?